Jessie (2011 TV series): Release

 The pilot episode of Jessie was released as a free download via the iTunes Store one week prior to its Disney Channel premiere.
 Making its official debut on the Disney Channel on September 30, 2011, the series became the network's most-watched premiere on a Friday since September 2008, when The Suite Life on Deck debuted.
 The premiere of Jessie ranked as the number-one telecast at 9:00 PM with a total of 4.6 million total viewers in the target demographics, scoring 2.3 million viewers among kids 6–11, 1.8 million viewers among tweens and teens 9–14, and 887,000 viewers among adults 18–49.
 The most watched episode of Jessie is "Star Wars" with 7.32 million viewers total and the least watched episode is "Basket Case" with 1.38 million viewers total.

 Broadcast

 The series airs worldwide on Disney Channel.
 The series premiered on September 30, 2011, in Canada, on November 25, 2011, in Australia and New Zealand, and on December 17, 2011, in Singapore.
 It previewed on January 29, 2012, and premiered on February 17, 2012, in the United Kingdom and Ireland.
 It premiered on April 1, 2012 in South Africa.
-In Canada, the series premiered on Disney Channel on September 1, 2015, and was one of two series that Peyton List introduced along with Bunk'd.
+In Canada, the series premiered on Disney Channel on September 1, 2015.